Fedihosting-Foundation-Forks/mlmym/README.md

 **📋 About This Fork**

 This project was originally created by [rystaf](https://github.com/rystaf/mlmym).
-As the original project is no longer maintained, this fork provides continued support for the instance at [old.lemmy.world](https://old.lemmy.world/).
+As the original project is no longer maintained, this fork is receiving limited life support to support the instance at [old.lemmy.world](https://old.lemmy.world/).

 ## ✨ Features